Chris Jamieson wins Fort Worth City Council District 10 special election

 District 10’s boundary wraps around the city of Haslet and bumps up against Fort Worth’s northern city limits.
 Its southern limit is largely bounded by Golden Triangle Boulevard east of Interstate 35W and Big Fossil Creek west of the interstate.

-Both candidates have placed a premium on building the district’s roads, particularly west of the interstate where the area is still largely intersected by farm to market roads built for the area’s agrarian past.
+Both candidates placed a premium on building the district’s roads, particularly west of the interstate where the area is still largely intersected by farm to market roads built for the area’s agrarian past.

 Jamieson, who lives west of the interstate in the Willow Ridge Estates, said in an interview with the Star-Telegram editorial board it sometimes takes 20 minutes to 30 minutes for police and fire to respond to emergency calls.